-These financial statements have been prepared with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
+These consolidated financial statements have been prepared with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 The Company's ability to continue in the normal course of operations is dependent on its ability to raise equity or debt financing or through the sale of its products at a profit.
-Since inception the Company has incurred losses which as of December 31, 2018 totaled \$3,192,164.
-In addition, the Company had working capital in the amount of \$219,045 at December 31, 2018.
+Since inception the Company has incurred losses which as of December 31, 2019 totaled \$3,812,761.
+In addition, the Company had a working capital deficit in the amount of \$741,880 at December 31, 2019.
 There are no assurances that the Company will be successful in achieving these goals.
 These circumstances cast significant doubt on the Company's ability to continue as going concern and ultimately on the appropriateness of the use of the accounting principles applicable to a going concern.
-The financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
+The consolidated financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
 These adjustments could be material.